tonywong1p/aws-cdk-application-hosting/README.md

 This repository means to construct CDK codebased to automate HA architecture deployment on AWS, with common AWS services organized into stacks.
 All dependecies between stacks are well defined, so you can selectively pick only the useful stacks specifically to your project.

 ## Get started
-Make sure you have following environments installed on your machine.
+Before you can launch CDK stacks, make sure you have following environments installed on your machine.
 - Lastest AWS CLI version 2 with aws credentials configured (Ref:https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
 - Lastest AWS CDK Toolkit (Ref:https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)
 - Python AWS CDK applications require Python 3.6 or later